 Other products I will be using:

-Ranger Manila Card stock – My favorite coated card stock.
+Ranger Mixed Media Heavy Stock – My favorite coated card stock.
 Bristol Vellum would be nice, too.

 Strathmore Pre-Cut Artist Trading Cards – these are killer time savers.
 You can certainly cut your own but if you want a fast start, a few packs of these (20 in a pack) are a treat.